Oreoxmt/oreo.life-v2/website/blog/2022-08-07-bundle-scripts-using-webpack.md

       </TabItem>
       </Tabs>

-- The second stage is a result stage, which builds a image for production.
+- The second stage is a result stage, which builds an image for production.

 ## Step 4.
 Build the Docker image

-To build a image for testing, run the following command to build a `test` image:
+To build an image for testing, run the following command to build a `test` image:

 ```shell-session
 $ docker build -t test .